TonySkorik/chronograph/README.md

 Note that end action report message also uses parameters, but to specify those you need to use lambda expressions.
 This is because these parameters got calculated after operation completes and the chronograph instance is created before it.
-Using lambda expressions allows us to use closures over some pararmeters that will be changed during the course of teh timed operation, so we can get actual final values of those changed parameters when the operation completes and chronograph message gets rendered.
+Using lambda expressions allows us to use closures over some parameters that will be changed during the course of teh timed operation, so we can get actual final values of those changed parameters when the operation completes and chronograph message gets rendered.

 __Important__: if you use ReSharper, the closure upon changed variable will trigger `AccessToModifiedClosure` diagnostic.
 If you suppress this diagnostic for a method, please do watch for other places in your method where you might (unintentionally) use closures over modified values to avoid subtle bugs.